Reading: Guided reading, reading workshop, shared reading, leveled reading, silent reading (and self-teaching)

 Guided reading is small group reading instruction that is intended to allow for the differences in students' reading abilities.
 While they are reading, students are encouraged to use strategies from the three-cueing system, the searchlights model, or MSV.

-It is no longer supported by the Primary National Strategy in England as Synthetic phonics is the officially recognized method for teaching reading.
+It is no longer supported by the Primary National Strategy in England as synthetic phonics is the officially recognized method for teaching reading.

-In the United States, Guided Reading is part of the Reading Workshop model of reading instruction.
+In the United States, guided reading is part of the Reading Workshop model of reading instruction.

 The reading workshop model provides students with a collection of books, allows them the choice of what to read, limits students' reading to texts that can be easily read by them, provides teaching through mini-lessons, and monitors and supports reading comprehension development through one-on-one teacher-student conferences.
 Some reports state that it is 'unlikely to lead to literacy success' for all students, particularly those lacking foundational skills.

 Shared (oral) reading is an activity whereby the teacher and students read from a shared text that is determined to be at the students' reading level.

 Leveled reading involves students reading from "leveled books" at an appropriate reading level.
-A student that struggles with a word is encouraged to use a cueing system (e.g. three-cueing, searchlights model or MSV) to guess its meaning.
-There are many systems that purport to gauge the students' reading levels using scales incorporating numbers, letters, colors and lexile readability scores.
+A student who struggles with a word is encouraged to use a cueing system (e.g. three-cueing, searchlights model or MSV) to guess its meaning.
+Many systems purport to gauge the students' reading levels using scales incorporating numbers, letters, colors, and lexile readability scores.

 Silent reading (and self-teaching) is a common practice in elementary schools.
 A 2007 study in the United States found that, on average only 37% of class time was spent on active reading instruction or practice, and the most frequent activity was students reading silently.
 Based on the limited available studies on silent reading, the NRP concluded that independent silent reading did not prove an effective practice when used as the only type of reading instruction to develop fluency and other reading skills – particularly with students who have not yet developed critical alphabetic and word reading skills.

 Other studies indicate that, unlike silent reading, "oral reading increases phonological effects".

 According to some, the classroom method called DEAR (Drop everything and read) is not the best use of classroom time for students who are not yet fluent.
 However, according to the self-teaching hypothesis, when fluent readers practice decoding words while reading silently, they learn what whole words look like (spelling), leading to improved fluency and comprehension.

 The suggestion is: "if some students are fluent readers, they could read silently while the teacher works with the struggling readers".